 - 1. The validity of the results of passed course is unlimited.
-The Examination Board can restrict the validity period if, in its opinion, the knowledge, insight and skills assessed in the test are obsolete. - If a course consists of more than one test, and the course has not been passed, the term of validity of the obtained results in the separate tests are limited to the end of the academic year. - 3.
-At the request of the student and on the advice of the study advisor, the Examination Board can extend the period of validity due to exceptional personal circumstances of the student, provided the content of the test is still applicable to the course content. - 4.
-The Examination Board can impose, with respect to an examination part taken and passed more than three years previously, an additional or alternative examination, before the student is admitted to take the exam concerned.
+The Examination Board can restrict the validity period if, in its opinion, the knowledge, insight and skills assessed in the test are obsolete. - 2.a If a course consists of more than one test, and the course has not been passed, the term of validity of the obtained results in the separate tests are limited to the end of the academic year. - 2.b For a limited number of courses the obtained results in the separate tests will not be limited to the end of the academic year, but remain valid for the following year.
+This includes only results of 5.5 or higher.
+The courses and test for which this rule applies are all courses behalf - Financial Management; - Healthcare Procurement & Value Chain Management; - Health Services Innovation. - At the request of the student and on the advice of the study advisor, the Examination Board can extend the period of validity of the partial result due to exceptional personal circumstances of the student, provided the content of the test is still applicable to the course content.

+4. The Examination Board can impose, with respect to an examination part taken and passed more than three years previously, an additional or alternative examination, before the student is admitted to take the exam concerned.